 Can Jelly Go Bad?

-Unfortunately for all lovers of this delicacy, jelly can be spoiled.
+Unfortunately for all lovers of this delicacy, even commercially produced jelly can be spoiled.
 Although it looks fun, if you consume spoiled jelly, you could have a not-so-fun rest of the day.
 Here’s how you’ll most easily notice that the jelly is no longer edible.

 The smell is one of the first indicators that something is wrong with food.
 When the decay starts, the smell should indicate quite clearly that the processes are happening and send you an alarm to throw the food in the trash.
 If you smell any weird, maybe a little sour smell, the jelly is spoiled.